 |Pixels Per Inch

 |16.7 million colors

 |D-sub x1, HDMI (v1.4)x1, DisplayPort x1, Headphone Jack

 This is the general specification of this monitor, this is really good when you consider the screen size and price.
 Apart from this BenQ offers a variety of picture modes and some eye care features.

 What’s In The Box

-You will receive this monitor in a chunky box, the panel is held firmly in a hard foam which covers the entire box.
+You will receive this monitor in a chunky box, the panel is held firmly in a hard foam that covers the entire box.
 The stand is kept separately on another cut out of the foam.
 Along with the monitor, you will get a generic HDMI cable, a user manual, a warranty card, and a CD drive.

-And by the way BenQ offers a 3 year warranty for their monitors which is a good thing.
+And by the way, BenQ offers a 3-year warranty for their monitors which is a good thing.
 Actually a great thing for me more on that later.